Police Academy 2: Their First Assignment: Production

-The first film had cost $4.8 million but the second was $7.5 million.
+The first film Police Academy had cost $4.8 million but the second was $7.5 million.
 Producer Paul Maslansky said the difference was due to filming in Los Angeles rather than Toronto, as in the original.
 "Shooting in Los Angeles is expensive," he said.
 "Not because of the city officials; they provide every cooperation.
 It's the merchants and the property owners who can really hit you.
 There's so much filming going on that they ask a lot of money for location sites, parking, etc." Maslansky also said "Naturally the actors wanted more money to do the sequel.
 The above-the- line (principal talent) costs are about a million and a half, and that includes my own fee."
 He added "We lost some time because I had to change directors after a couple of weeks.
 But Jerry Paris... has done a great job of catching up."

-"I wasn't too sold on doing the sequel," said Guttenberg.
+"I wasn't too sold on doing the sequel," said Steve Guttenberg.
 "I didn't think the script was as good as the first one.
 But it has been improved, and after I talked with Paul, I decided to give it another try."